wizh/algorithms/README.md

-# Algorithm implementations!
+# algorithms
-My take on sorting and searching problems.

-Everything implemented as Python 3.4.x.
+Generic search and sorting algorithms implemented in Pythhon 3.4.x.